cbl-dart/cbl-dart/docs/docs/usage-examples.md

 ## Open a database

-Every [`Database`][database] has a name which is used to determine its filename.
+Every `api|Database` has a name which is used to determine its filename.
 The full filename is the concatenation of the database name and the extension `.cblite2`.

 When opening a database without specifying a directory it will be put into a